dashbird/site/content/docs/best-practices-and-common-use-cases/error-handling-node-lambda.md

 }
 ```

-When this lambda function is invoked, it will notify [AWS Lambda](https://aws.amazon.com/lambda/) that function execution completed with an error and passe the error information to AWS Lambda.
+When this lambda function is invoked, it will notify [AWS Lambda](https://aws.amazon.com/lambda/) that function execution completed with an error and passed the error information to AWS Lambda.
 AWS Lambda sends the error information to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) where the logs are stored.
 Developers don't need to attach any agents inside their code.
 Which means, to start using [Dashbird](/register/), you don't need to do any code changes what-so-ever!

 In addition, with each error, you get the context.
 Logs of the whole invocation, along with memory usage, duration and other meaningful metrics.